chiehLiu/chiehLiu/README.md

 </p>

 <p align="center">
-My name is Chieh Liu, on my way to become a Front-End web developer.
+My name is Chieh Liu, Front-End web developer.
 I have passion for web relate technology, try to learn it everyday.<br>
 Organized person, problem solver, independent employee with high attention to detail.
 Fan of comics, movies, TV series and workout.<br>
 Interested in the entire front-end spectrum and really want to dive into ambitious projects with positive people.<br>
 </p>